 Pancreatic duct backflow or obstruction

 Reflux or blockage of the organ’s enzyme ducts.

 Certain drugs, including those used in chemotherapy treatment and the anti-seizure medication potassium bromide.
 (Steroids were once thought to trigger the condition, but this appears not to be true.
 Exposure to organophosphate insecticides has also been implicated.)

 Trauma to the pancreas

 Blunt trauma, such as being hit by a car, or even surgical manipulation.

 In particular, Miniature Schnauzers (who often have an altered fat metabolism), Miniature Poodles, Cocker Spaniels, and some Terrier breeds.
 (Older and overweight dogs may be more predisposed as well.)

 One way veterinarians diagnose dogs with pancreatitis is through the use of a blood test called the SPEC cPL (specific canine pancreatic lipase) test.
-The SPEC cPL test, which is run overnight by a reference lab, detects 83% of pancreatitis cases in dogs and excludes other possible diseases in 98% of cases.
+The SPEC cPL test, which is run overnight by a reference lab, detects 83 percent of pancreatitis cases in dogs and excludes other possible diseases in 98 percent of cases.

 The SPEC cPL test should not be confused with an in-hospital pancreatic test, which provides either an “abnormal” or “normal” result.
 I am personally not a huge fan of the in-house test because other disease processes, such as liver or gastrointestinal disease, can also cause an abnormal result.